GintaraSt/gintaras-dev/content/posts/concurrent-vs-parallel-vs-asynchronous-processing/index.md

 Any task involving waiting for some other part of our, or other system, is asynchronous by nature.
 Writing/reading data to/from disk, sending HTTP requests where we wait for some other server to respond or even getting data from other program running on the same machine - in many cases can be done asynchronously.

-Performing task asynchronously basically means that we are allowing our processor to work on other things while the asynchronous part, being performed by other part of the system, is completed.
+Performing task asynchronously means that we are allowing our processor to work on other things while the asynchronous part, being performed by some other part of the system, is completed.

 To better understand this, lets do some comparisons again.

 To test asynchronous code we want some task that would be asynchronous by nature.

-One of the most obvious choices would be to simply write something to disk.
+One of the most obvious choices would be to write something to disk.
 However, for testing purposes, I found it to be a bit too unreliable as disk write speeds can vary drastically and I couldn’t find a good way to achieve stable speeds where multiple runs would consistently complete in similar times.

 So what I decided to use instead was HTTP requests.
 For that I created a very simple API using .NET Minimal APIs, that provides a get endpoint “slow-response” that will send empty response 5 seconds after receiving the request.